 Construction may not proceed beyond the point of inspection until the inspection has been completed.
 It is the permit applicant's responsibility to make sure the inspection has been completed.
 An inspection report will be emailed to the address on file.
 If you do not receive the inspection report, do NOT proceed until you have it.
-Please call 48 hours in advance of when you think the construction will be ready, and we will give you a window for an inspection time.
-You can always call back in the late afternoon or morning to see where your inspection is on that day's schedule.
 Keep in mind that we are letting you schedule in advance of when code dictates so please work with us!

 If you are not ready for the inspection during the scheduled window of time, you will be charged a "not-ready" fee.